-An applicant should use this application process to evidence its ability to produce positive outcomes for the available programs and services.
+An applicant should use this application process to demonstrate its ability to produce positive outcomes for the available programs and services.
 The applicant must be able to demonstrate that it has strong project management and administrative capacity and a proven track record of delivering timely and professional quality services, similar to those sought through this RFA.
-Applications may be submitted for funding to provide Marketing and Outreach services, AND services in one or more of Categories 1, 2, and 3 listed above.
+Applications may be submitted for funding to provide Marketing and Outreach services, AND services in Categories 1, 2, and 3 listed above.
 Marketing and Outreach is a critical service for this RFA because it is essential to the impact and success of all DHCD programs and services.
-The Department will make a single award to any organization(s) funded through this RFA, regardless of the services the applicant has been selected to provide.